Click features on map for more information.

-This site represents the first stage of refinement for organizing the digitized documents from first three drawers the commission's 10 file cabinets (37 drawers) full of documents concerning Cambridge's buildings and their history.
-The collection includes formal documents, building-by-building inventory forms, clippings and ephemera.
-Three drawers covering parts of East Cambridge were seleced as a pilot data-set to experiment with this digital archive.
+This site represents the first stage of refinement for organizing the digitized documents from first three drawers the commission's sixteen file cabinets (64 drawers of documentation on Cambridge's Buildings and their history.
+The three drawers seleced fo rthis pilot cover a about half the addresses in East Cambridge.
 The three drawers scanned fo rthis pilot represent approximately 880 distinct places and approximately 4000 documents comprised of about 7400 individual scanned pages.

-Place Items represent different sorts of places, including: (Un-linked types below had no automatically-detected instances in our pilot data-set. )
+Place Items represent different sorts of places, including: (Un-linked types below had no automatically detected instances in our three-drawer pilot. )

 Document Items represent different sorts of documents found in the building files archive:

 Every document is related to a place item.
 This makes it easy to discover all of the documents related to a particular place.
 Place items provide the containers where information about the place can be consolidated.
 Allieviating the need to store redundant informaion about places in the descriptive information about documents.